Greyhawk: Wizards of the Coast Greyhawk releases

 Otherwise, Wizards of the Coast left the development of the Greyhawk world to RPGA's Living Greyhawk campaign and concentrated on producing new source books of expansion material for the core rules of D&D.

-Fourth and fifth edition of D&D (2008 to present)
+Fourth and fifth edition of D&D (2008–present)

 Fourth edition

 At Gen Con 2007, WotC announced that the 4th edition of Dungeons & Dragons would be released the following spring, and Greyhawk would no longer be the default campaign setting under the new rules system.
 For this reason, Living Greyhawk was not converted to the new rules system; instead, it was brought to a conclusion at Origins 2008.

 In 2009, WotC released The Village of Hommlet, by Andy Collins, which updated Gary Gygax's original 1st edition Village of Hommlet to the 4th edition rules for characters of 4th level.
 It was not available for purchase, but was sent as a reward for those who joined the RPGA.
 In March 2013 the adventure by Collins was reprinted in issue 212 of Dungeon, but now for characters of 3rd to 5th level.